-- How did the principle ideas of the Enlightenment alter political thought in Europe? - 2.
+- 1. How did the principle ideas of the Enlightenment alter political thought in Europe? - 2.
 Why is there political and social conflict? - 3.
 How much influence do individuals have in changing history? - 4.
 How did the Scientific Revolution affect the way humans saw themselves and their physical and spiritual worlds? - 5.
 How did revolutions influence political, social, and economic opportunities and rights? - 6.
 What relationships exist among the agricultural revolution, industrialization and population growth? - 7.
-How did revolutions in America and Europe influence independence movements in Latin against their governments.
+How did revolutions in America and Europe influence independence movements in Latin today are a result of Enlightenment thinking.
+An "enlightened" problem solving approach to government and society prevails in modern civilization today.
+Throughout history, economic and social inequalities have led peoples to revolt against their governments.
 Many less-developed countries are undergoing the difficult process of industrialization today.
 The Industrial Revolution set the stage for the growth of modern cities and a global economy.